How The Media Pressured Women To "Be Blonde"

-More Subtle Role Models and Influences
+More Role Models And Influences

-The 1950’s had a successful musical entitled “Gentlemen Prefer Blondes.”
-Is that subtle enough for you?
+The 1950’s also saw a successful musical entitled “Gentlemen Prefer Blondes.”
+Is that direct enough for you?
 Then, the late fifties into the sixties witnessed little American girls playing with Barbie dolls.
 Barbie, the “star doll,” was wheat blonde.
 That’s the way I remember her for both my friends’ dolls and my own.
 (Supposedly, Barbie was available in several hair colors from inception, but my experience is that she was always a blonde.)
 Her friend, Midge, the “supporting actress,” was brunette.
 By the way, Barbie’s on- and off -boyfriend, Ken, was blonde, too.
 Also, the miraculous talking Chatty Cathy dolls appeared in 1960.
 The first ones were (guess what?) blonde.
 Brunettes came out two years later.

-The baby boomer generation was the first television generation.
+The baby boomer generation was the first television generation of America.
 We laughed at spunky half-hour shows known as “sitcoms.”
 In the popular shows Bewitched and I Dream of Jeannie both female leads had magical powers and blonde hair.
 On the quirky Munsters the only “normal” (by mainstream America’s standards) family member was the attractive blonde niece, Marilyn Munster, played by Pat Priest.
 Again, maybe this is not so subtle after all.
 And in the sixties, we enjoy the Beach Boys singing group and their California girls and California dreaming and surfing.
 The whole mental picture is filled with sun-streaked or totally blonde surfer guys and gals.

-“Maybe the real you is blonde.”
+- “Maybe the real you is blonde.”

-“Is it true blondes have more fun?”
+- “Is it true blondes have more fun?”

-“If I’ve only one life to live, let me live it as a blonde.”
+- “If I’ve only one life to live, let me live it as a blonde.”

-“And now!
+- “And now!
 A whole new breed… a whole new speed of blondes.”

-“Be a ‘Summer Blonde.’ ”
+- “Be a ‘Summer Blonde.’ ”

 I certainly do not target blondes for any misfortune, and even some of my friends are blonde.
 However, I have had a bellyful of sales pitches on blonde being the best, and I’d rather not have any more, thank you.
 I’ll crawl into my baby-boomer retirement years coloring over my gray – but not with yellow.

-Text copyright 2011 Maren Morgan
+© 2011 Maren Elizabeth Morgan